Are you thinking of retiring?

 - – Outlines what happens to your benefits in retirement.

-- – See what steps you need to take to prepare for retirement.
+- – Suggested steps you may want to take to prepare for retirement.

 - Department of Employee Trust Funds (ETF) Retirement Checklist – Ready to retire?
 Steps to help you plan, apply, and succeed.